Tuesday, January 28, 2025

 -John 14:16, 18, and 23: Demonstrate that the Father, Son, and Spirit are one even in what they do.

-Q: So what does the resurrection of Jesus Christ mean to you personally?
+Q: What does the resurrection of Jesus Christ mean to you personally?

 Practical Principles

--The resurrection of Jesus assures me I am accepted by God.
+-The resurrection of Jesus assures me I am totally accepted by God even when evil worldly people reject me.
 Romans 4:45 says, “He was delivered over to death for our sins and was raised to life for our justification.”

 -The resurrection of Jesus assures me I have all the power I need to live the Christian life.
 Romans 8:11 says, “But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you.”